A creativity-draining full-time job sucks. (There, I said it.)

 Wake up early

-If that’s too early, try to wake up early enough so you can at least get an hour of writing in.
+If that’s too early, try to wake up early enough so you can make time to write for at least an hour.
 This will do you wonders since the brain is most productive in the morning.

 - Create a writing space- A writing space will help motivate your brain to write.